yenyang/Tree_Controller/Tree_Controller/LongDescription.md

 ﻿Tools and systems for changing ages, types, colors, growth and seasonal behaviors for trees, bushes, and plants.

-Improvements to plopping and brushing trees and bushes including: age choices (Plop fully grown trees), and forest brushes.
+Forest brushes.

 Video Demo available on YouTube.